 Now using Scotlands People website I changed my search parameters from ‘Ayrshire’ to ‘Buteshire’ and I quickly found James and Margaret Ford and identified their ten children.

 James Ford was born on 27 December 1834 in Millport on the Isle of Cumbrae in Scotland.
 He was the youngest son of Samuel Ford and Margaret Wright.
 James Ford initially migrated to New Zealand where he married Elizabeth Muir and raised two daughters.
 He then sailed to Australia where a son was added to their family.
 James lived in the Ballarat and Bendigo area until his death in 1914.

 James’ father, Samuel Ford married Margaret Wright and together raised ten children in Millport.
 Samuel and Margaret’s children in order of birth were, Janet b.
 1816, Mary b.
 1818, Robert b.
 1820, Margaret b.
 1822, Peter, b.
 1824, d, 1825, William, b.
 1826, Susannah, b.
 1828, John, b.
 1830, Samuel, b.
 1832, and James, b.
 1834.
 Apart from Samuel, his wife Margaret, and one daughter, Mary who remained on the island living with her mother until her death in 1902, and one child, Peter, who died in his first year, all Samuel’s and Margaret’s children left the island.
 Most of them never returned.
 Janet, Robert, and Margaret moved to the mainland and the nearby heart of the Industrial Revolution, Glasgow.
 The remaining five children, William, Susannah, John, Samuel, and James all immigrated to Australia

-Of those who migrated, William Ford married Sarah Clark in Scotland before migrating to Australia.
+Of those who immigrated, William Ford married Sarah Clark in Scotland before migrating to Australia.
 We don’t have a record of his death but his wife, Sarah, died in Ballarat on 18 October 1866.

-Susanna Ford married James Purdie in Scotland before immigrating to Adelaide on the Emily with their infant daughter, Margaret on 8 Aug 1849.
+Susanna Ford married James Purdie in Scotland before immigrating to Adelaide on the SS Emily with their infant daughter, Margaret on 8 Aug 1849.